Why study the law of Logistics and Transportation?

 Who can take the program?

-Students with a J.D. degree from either a U.S. law school or a law school outside of the U.S. may earn an LL.M. degree in Transportation and Logistics Law by successfully completing 24 credits.
+Students with a J.D. degree (or a comparable degree from a college outside of the U.S.) may earn an LL.M. degree by completing 24 credits.

-Students who have a bachelor’s degree or significant work experience in the transportation and logistics industry may earn a Certificate in Transportation and Logistics Regulation by successfully completing 12 credits.
+Students with a bachelor’s degree (or significant experience in the industry; e.g. a CTL or military service) may earn a Certificate in Logistics and Transportation Regulation by completing 12 credits.

 What will students learn?